FGCOrion/CPSC-233-Monopoly/README.md

 Introduction
 Welcome to Mono-Poly!
 This is a condensed version of the popular board game, with a slightly smaller board with less spaces.
-You can play PvP or PvAI (as of right now you can only play as P1, for demo purposes)
+You can play PvP against another human player only.

 Features